ClipFlip : Multi-view Clipart Design: Visual Scaffold Synthesis

-We observe there are several differences between our input clipart and the original sketch data used in \cite{lun20173d} which prevents us from directly applying their method to our input data.
+We observe several differences between our input clipart and the original sketch data used in \cite{lun20173d}, which prevents us from directly applying their method to our input data.
 Thus we perform the following preprocesses before we feed the input clipart into their method: \begin{description}[style=unboxed,leftmargin=0cm] \item[Shading path removal] One characteristic of the clipart is that it usually describes both \textit{appearance} and \textit{geometry} in the same file.
-Unlike 3D model file usually describes the geometry only, and its appearances are defined through separate material or texture files.
+Unlike the 3D model file, which usually describes the geometry only, its appearances are defined through different material or texture files.
 However, the path elements in the clipart sometimes represent the shading, \eg~reflection (see \figname~\ref{fig:shading_path})), which is not directly representing the shape.
-In this work, we focus on aiding the users to design the geometry part of the clipart, so we categorized path elements in the clipart into two categories, \ie~geometry path, and shading path.
-And we remove the shading path before we perform the 3D reconstruction. \cgfhl{ Currently, this process is performed manually.
-The main reason is that we do not have lighting information thus it's impossible for us to distinguish path type only based on it's curve geometry and color information. } \item[Color removal] We remove the filled color of each closed path in the input clipart.
-The remaining curve outlines are served as the sketches input to the method proposed in \cite{lun20173d}. \end{description}
+In this work, we focus on aiding the users to design the geometry part of the clipart, so we categorized path elements in the clipart into two categories, \ie~geometry path and shading path.
+Furthermore, we remove the shading path before we perform the 3D reconstruction. \cgfhl{ Currently, this process is performed manually.
+The main reason is that we do not have lighting information; thus, we can't distinguish path type only based on its curve geometry and color information. } \item[Color removal] We remove the filled color of each closed path in the input clipart.
+The remaining curve outlines are served as the sketches' input to the method proposed in \cite{lun20173d}. \end{description}

 After the preprocessing, we feed the processed curve outlines into \cite{lun20173d} and obtained the predicted geometric data.
-Due to the larget differences of geometric styles between clipart and the shapes in their training dataset, the resulted point cloud constructed by the predicted geometric data is usually broken as shown in \figname~\ref{fig:mask_result}(b).
+Due to the large differences of geometric styles between clipart and the shapes in their training dataset, the resulted point cloud constructed by the predicted geometric data is usually broken, as shown in \figname~\ref{fig:mask_result}(b).